 Here’s how the new law applies to organizations based on their jurisdiction as well as the kind of data involved:

 The PDPL provides several obligations for the controlling authorities (data controllers).
-The Implementing Regulations and the Personal Data Transfer Regulations have expanded upon these.
-Before processing personal data, the data controllers (organizations) are required to ensure the personal data's accuracy, completeness, and relevancy.
+Before processing personal data, the data controllers (organisations) are required to ensure the accuracy, completeness, and relevancy of the personal data.
 The controlling authorities must also fulfill data protection principles (collection limitation, purpose limitation, data security, accountability, retention limitation, etc.).
-The PDPL provides a 12-month grace period to allow organizations to become compliant after the effective date i.e. 14 September 2023.

 Following are the critical obligations provided under the PDPL that organizations must oblige to stay compliant:

-The PDPL requires that organizations not process personal data without the consent of its owner except for the cases stipulated under the Implementing Regulations.
-Organizations must obtain consent that is given freely, and independent consent must be obtained for each purpose of processing.
+The PDPL requires that organizations not process personal data without the consent of its owner except for the cases stipulated under the Draft Regulation.

 Data subjects may withdraw their consent to the processing of personal data at any time, and consent must not be a prerequisite for the data controller to offer a service or benefit (unless the service or benefit is specifically related to the processing activity for which consent is obtained).